Kathmandu Luxury Tour – 3 Days

 · Emergency contact numbers for T/C’s, banks, insurance, family contacts

 Sure, you can add days as per your convenience only you might be charged a little extra for days extension.

 Yes, there are a plenty of options and choices to extend your holiday before or after your main trip.
 Please go into our trip extension page for further information.

-No vaccinations are compulsory fro travelling in Nepal, but we do recommend you are covered for diphtheria & TB, hepatitis A, hepatitis B, *malaria, typhoid, polio and tetanus.
+No vaccinations were compulsory in Nepal.
+However, due to the adverse effect of COVID-19, its vaccination is mandatory to enter Nepal so you must have the valid vaccination card/document while traveling.
+We also do suggest, you are covered for diphtheria & TB, hepatitis A, hepatitis B, *malaria, typhoid, polio and tetanus.